José Tolentino de Mendonça

-He was appointed prefect of the Dicastery for Culture and Education in September 2022.
+He was appointed prefect of the Dicastery for Culture and Education and Grand Chancellor of the Pontifical Institute for Christian Archaeology in September 2022.
 An archbishop since July 2018, he was Archivist and Librarian of the Holy Roman Church from 2018 to 2022.
 Pope Francis created him cardinal on 5 October 2019.
 Since 2020, he has been a member of the Third Order of Saint Dominic.

 Biography

 Family

 The youngest of five children, de Mendonça was born on the island of Madeira, Portugal on 15 December 1965.
 He spent his earliest years in Angola, in several coastal towns where his father was a fisherman.
 He left Africa at the age of nine when Portugal withdrew from its African colonies.